N922729/DataVisual/Pizza Order_Completed/README.md

 - Data cleaning & formatting

-### Explanatory Data Analysis
+### Exploratory Data Analysis
 EDA involved exploring the  KPIs requirements and calculating the following metrics:

-- Total Revenue: The sum of the total price of all pizza orders.
+- **Total Revenue**: The sum of the total price of all pizza orders.
-- Total Pizza Sold: The sum of the quantities of all pizzas sold.
+- **Total Pizza Sold**: The sum of the quantities of all pizzas sold.
-- Total Order: The total number of orders placed.
+- **Total Order**: The total number of orders placed.
-- Average Order Value: The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
+- **AVG Order Value**: The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
-- AVG Pizzas Per Order: The average number of pizzas sold per order, is calculated by dividing the total number of pizzas sold by the total number of orders.
+- **AVG Pizzas Per Order**: The average number of pizzas sold per order, is calculated by dividing the total number of pizzas sold by the total number of orders.

 ### Data Analysis